digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 The annotation is required for implicit HTTP2 usage, i.e., when `service.beta.kubernetes.io/do-loadbalancer-protocol` is not set to `http2`.
 (Unlike `service.beta.kubernetes.io/do-loadbalancer-tls-ports`, no default port is assumed for HTTP2 in order to retain compatibility with the semantics of implicit HTTPS usage.)

-Ports must not be shared between this annotation, `service.beta.kubernetes.io/do-loadbalancer-http-ports`, and `service.beta.kubernetes.io/do-loadbalancer-tls-ports`.
+Ports must not be shared between this annotation, `service.beta.kubernetes.io/do-loadbalancer-http-ports`, `service.beta.kubernetes.io/do-loadbalancer-http3-port`, and `service.beta.kubernetes.io/do-loadbalancer-tls-ports`.

+## service.beta.kubernetes.io/do-loadbalancer-http3-port

+Specify which port of the loadbalancer should use the HTTP3 protocol.
+Unlike other annotations, this is a single value, NOT multiple comma-separated values.

+If specified, `service.beta.kubernetes.io/do-loadbalancer-certificate-id` must also be provided.
+In addition, either `service.beta.kubernetes.io/do-loadbalancer-tls-ports` OR `service.beta.kubernetes.io/do-loadbalancer-http2-ports` must be provided.

+The annotation is required for implicit HTTP3 usage, i.e., when `service.beta.kubernetes.io/do-loadbalancer-protocol` is not set to `http3`.
+(Unlike `service.beta.kubernetes.io/do-loadbalancer-tls-ports`, no default port is assumed for HTTP3 in order to retain compatibility with the semantics of implicit HTTPS usage.)

 ## service.beta.kubernetes.io/do-loadbalancer-tls-passthrough